Land Use Entitlements And Municipal Disconnection

 During the 90-day period, or such lesser time as is required to satisfy such requirement, the county may elect not to issue any building or occupancy permit for all or any portion of the land area that is the subject of the disconnection application.

-Sections 2 and 3 , which apply to the disconnection process by court decree for statutory cities and statutory towns, respectively, require any disconnected land to be made subject to the applicable county's zoning resolution and map and other land development regulations within 90 days after the effective date of the disconnection.
+In connection with the disconnection process by court decree for statutory cities and statutory towns, respectively, the act requires any disconnected land to be made subject to the applicable county's zoning resolution and map and other land development regulations within 90 days after the effective date of the disconnection.